excellarateinc/voyage-api-dotnet/readme_docs/WEB-SERVICE-PATTERNS.md

 Returns a specific User Role from User id=1 and Role id = 2.

 #### /v1/users/1/roles - POST
 Creates a new role for User with "id" = 1.
-Returns a 200 OK if the role is successfully created or if there are validation or other expected errors.
-See the Status object with an optional Errors object in the response for more information.
-See [Response Status](#response-status) and [Response Errors](#response-errors) for more information.
+Returns a 201 "Created" HTTP response code if the role is successfully created along with a Location header with the URL to the new record (ie Location: /v1/users/1/roles/2).

 #### /v1/users/1/roles/2 - PUT
 Updates an existing role record (id=2) for existing user record (id=1) by overwriting the object in the database with the given request payload.
 If data is omitted from the request payload, then it will be deleted in the database.
 PUT represents a complete overwrite, whereas PATCH represents a partial update.